reuvenal0/Ex4/README.md

 ---

 ## 📸 Demo Screenshot
-- The image below demonstrates the program, showing all types of cells: Text, Number, Formula, Error in the formula, and Circular Dependency Error:
+- The image below demonstrates the program, showing all types of cells and errors:
-??

 ---

 ## 🔧 Installation & Setup